hermonochy/QuizMaster/README.md

 ![](images/screenshotcreator1.png)

-1. Run the script `./quizcreator`
+1. Run quizcreator by opening QuizMaster (instructions below) and clicking "Make a quiz".
 2. Use it to manage and create quiz questions.The add button can add questions.
 As it is multiple choice, you need to give a correct awnser and wrong awnsers, seperating them with commas.Afterwards, save it.
 Format is json.

 ### Quiz Game

 ![](images/screenshotplayer1.png)

-In a command line window, enter `./quiz`.Press either `Play a Quiz` or `Make a Quiz`.`Make a Quiz` will open Quiz Creator, `Play a Quiz` will allow you to choose a quiz and you can play!
+In a command line window, enter `./run.sh` for linux, or `run.bat` for windows.
+Press either `Play a Quiz` or `Make a Quiz`.`Make a Quiz` will open Quiz Creator, `Play a Quiz` will allow you to choose a quiz and you can play!
 You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
 Remember, you only have a few seconds!
 At the end it will tell you your score and either congratulate you or suggest you revise depending on the score.
 ![](images/screenshotplayer2.png)

 ## QuizMasterMini